rphilipzhang/AI-PhD-S26/Notes/AI-Generated/8-Agentic-AI.md

 5. **The formal challenge.** Context engineering can be framed as an optimization problem: maximize the probability of the desired outcome subject to the hard constraint of context window size and the soft constraint of context rot.
 The ever-expanding universe of relevant information, filtered through a finite and degradation-prone window, defines the central tension that practitioners must navigate.

 6. **Harness engineering: from writing code to designing systems.** The emerging discipline of [harness engineering](https://openai.com/index/harness-engineering/) extends context engineering to the entire infrastructure around the model—environment design, feedback loops, evaluation, and permission management.
 The paradigm shift is profound: the engineer's role moves from author to architect, review becomes outcome-oriented, iteration becomes cheap, and optimization targets shift from human aesthetics to machine legibility and correctness.
 A key practical principle—provide agents a map, not a manual—ensures that information structure enables rather than overwhelms agent reasoning.

+7. **Context over prompts; management over authorship.** The practical takeaway for practitioners is twofold.
+First, *stop learning prompt engineering as a primary craft*: the leverage lies in supplying missing facts and precise specifications, designing an informational environment of goals, guardrails, and success criteria, and making every context artifact a reusable asset.
+Second, *become an AI manager*: treat capable agents as unpredictable-but-competent workers who must be delegated to with clarity (objectives plus self-check measures), evaluated with evidence (tracked experiments and data-driven decisions), and coached for growth (successful interactions distilled into reusable SOPs).
+The frontier of productivity belongs to those who think like managers of AI workers, not power users of a chatbot.

 > **The broader significance for business researchers:** Agentic AI is already transforming how research is conducted—from automated literature reviews and data analysis to experimental design and paper writing.
 Understanding the architecture of agents (loops, tools, memory), the standards that connect them to the world ([MCP](https://modelcontextprotocol.io/)), the risks they introduce (the lethal trifecta), the principles that make them effective ([context engineering](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents)), and the systems engineering that makes them reliable ([harness engineering](https://openai.com/index/harness-engineering/)) is essential for any researcher who wishes to leverage—or study—these systems.